 As homesteaders strive to live a life that is a) frugal, b) self-reliant, and c) sustainable, making do with whatever they already have on hand is the homesteader’s mode of operation.

 What does this look like for you?
 Maybe it means that you sew the seam in those pants before throwing them away.
-Fix your TV instead of buying new.
+Fix your TV instead of buying a new one.
 Shop your fridge and pantry and create meals based on what you have on hand before buying more.
 Use and repurpose materials you already have at home and on your property to create items you need instead of buying new.

 If you absolutely can’t make do with what you have on hand, see if you can barter with a neighbor or friend.
 Need new clothes for yourself or your kiddos?
 Host a clothing swap with friends.
 Need tools for a job?
 See if you can borrow some.
 Some communities even have tool-sharing programs.
 Need a cup of sugar?
-Maybe trade some home grown food with a neighbor.
+Maybe trade some homegrown food with a neighbor.

 When you absolutely do need to buy items, first see if you can buy second-hand.
 And if you need to buy new, do your research first and make sure that the product you’re buying is worth the money you’re spending.
 Remember, sometimes it’s worth it to pay a little more for a better quality product.